The Betrothed: Chapters 31–33: Plague

-Renzo, troubled by Agnese's letters and recovering from plague, finally decides his decision to go look for Lucy his cousin Bortolo has put down for so long.
+Renzo, troubled by Agnese's letters and recovering from plague, finally decides to search out Lucia.
 He returns to his native village to find that many of the inhabitants are dead and that his house and vineyard have been destroyed.
 He also finds Tony there, sick and brain damaged.
 The people put money in a bowl of vinegar to clean it from the plague.

 There is a new way of life during the plague Renzo sees while traveling.
 Those who have survived the plague walk boldly while those who are healthy and have not, are fearful.

 Renzo also finds Don Abbondio and gets information on what has happened.
 Don Abbondio urges him to go back, Renzo refuses.
 The warrant, and Don Rodrigo, are forgotten.
 A childhood friend of Renzo's tells him that Lucia is in Milan.
 He travels to Milan.

-Im Milan, it is mostly deserted.
-People are very wary and sad.
-Renzo sees all the empty houses and a mourning mother.
-While trying to ask for directions he is accused of having the spider poison.
-In the paranoia, everyone in the city believes it.
-Renzo is then caught between the growing mob and the monatti.
-The monatti grab Renzo and save him.